 In other posts, we’ve discussed testing and assessment options.
 Depending on the legal requirements for homeschoolers in your state, you may choose to instead have your child evaluated, or have a portfolio evaluation.

 Who might benefit from an evaluation?
 Young children, students who don’t read well or quickly yet, children with learning challenges, or children who are extremely overwhelmed emotionally by testing.

 An evaluation is simply the assessment of your child’s progress by an educational professional—usually a certified teacher or other educational professional.
 (In some states, this can also be anyone with a master’s degree in an academic discipline; check your state’s law.)
 The evaluator can let you know ahead of time what criteria will be evaluated so you can be prepared.
-You will generally want to have a portfolio of your child’s work, and your child will need to be available to sit and talk with the evaluator (possibly remotely by video, in this tech age!).
+You will generally want to have a portfolio of your child’s work for them to evaluate, and your child will need to be available to sit and talk with the evaluator (possibly remotely by video, in this tech age!).

 A few things to ask a potential evaluator: